-The growth z-score is computed as the equally weighted average of the z-scores from the four growth variables.
+For the calculation of the growth z-score, the z-score for long-term forward EPS growth rate is given a double weight, as it is the most systematically associated with the concept of growth and it captures growth style attributes relatively more effectively than other variables.
 Consequently, forward-looking and historical measures of growth are equally weighted in computing the growth z-score.

-Computing the growth z-score differs from computing the value z-score because missing variable zscores are not excluded from the calculation and their z-scores are set to zero (i.e., to the average of the MSCI China A Index).
+Computing the growth z-score differs from computing the value z-score because missing variable z-scores are not excluded from the calculation and their z-scores are set to zero (i.e., to the average of the MSCI Standard Country Index).
 This is because variables used to define growth investment style characteristics are less correlated to one another compared to those that are used to define value investment style characteristics.
 Hence, excluding missing variables from the growth z-score calculation could result in a biased growth z-score that is influenced too significantly by variable z-scores that are not missing.
-In addition, this treatment ensures that in cases where many variables are missing, the resulting growth zscore is close to the market average.
+In addition, this treatment ensures that in cases where many variables are missing, the resulting growth z-score is close to the market average.

-The long-term historical SPS growth trend is not used to specify growth characteristics for securities classified in the Banks (4010) and Diversified Financials (4020) industry groups, other than securities classified in the Multi-Sector Holdings (40201030) sub-industry, under the Global Industry Classification Standard (GICS)SM.
-In this case, only three variables are averaged, rather than replacing the sales growth trend with a zero value.
+The long-term historical SPS growth trend is not used to specify growth characteristics for securities classified in the Banks (4010) and Diversified Financials (4020) industry groups, other than securities classified in the Multi-Sector Holdings (40201030) sub-industry, under the Global Industry Classification Standard (GICS) SM.
+In this case, only five variables are averaged, rather than replacing the sales growth trend with a zero value.